 '''

+myparser:parse_and_scan({Function, Args})

 myparser:parse_and_scan({Mod, Tokenizer, Args})

 '''

-The call apply (Mod, Tokenizer, Args) is executed whenever a new token is needed.
+The tokenizer Function is either a fun or a tuple {Mod, Tokenizer}.
+The call apply(Function, Args) or apply({Mod, Tokenizer}, Args) is executed whenever a new token is needed.
 This, for example, makes it possible to parse from a file, token by token.

-The Mod:Tokenizer function used above has to be implemented so as to return one of the following:
+The tokenizer used above has to be implemented so as to return one of the following: